 Financial statements are the most useful tools you can employ to understand the current & future financial health of your business.
 They are your best friend, and your ability to understand them is critical.

-When referring to financial statements, we're talking about the big three: income statement (also referred to as the profit and loss statement, or P&L), balance sheet, and statement of cash flows.
-Let's take a quick look at each of them.
+To understand financial statements, it’s important to understand the big three: income statement (also referred to as the profit and loss statement, or P&L), balance sheet, and statement of cash flows.
+Let’s take a quick look at each of them.

 Income Statement (P&L)

-The income statement provides a breakdown of revenues and expenses in a business, providing critical insight into profitability over a period of time.
+The income statement (also known as a P&L statement) provides a breakdown of revenues and expenses in a business, and understanding P&L statements gets you critical insight into profitability over a period of time.
 The P&L has three main sections:

 This section of the P&L provides detail on the amounts and sources of revenue the company is generating.
 It is best to have this broken out by sales channel or line of business offered.
 This will allow for insights into operational successes and improvement points.